devcybiko/gregsmithwiki/content/bootoutlines/twelverulesforlife.md

 # 12 Rules for Life
+## An Antidote to Chaos
+by Jordan Peterson

 1. Stand up straight with your shoulders back.
 2. Treat yourself like someone you are responsible for helping